When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-To date, more than 20 states in the US have legal sports betting or have introduced legislation to legalize sports betting.
-Wyoming, as of now, is not one of those states.
-Keep reading for our take on the future of regulated sports betting in Wyoming.
+To date, more than 20 states in the US have legal sports betting or have introduced legislation to legalize sports betting and now Wyoming is one of them.

 Historically, Wyoming has dragged its feet when it comes to gambling laws.

-Often times lagging behind other states when it comes to adapting their gaming regulations, Wyoming hadn’t budged any of its political stances on gambling dating back to 1984 and only just recently legalized their state lottery in 2013.
-In fact Wyoming’s is the youngest state lottery in the entire US.
+Oftentimes lagging behind other states when it comes to adapting their gaming regulations, Wyoming hadn’t budged any of its political stances on gambling dating back to 1984 and only just recently legalized their state lottery in 2013.
+In fact, Wyoming is the youngest state lottery in the entire US.

 All four casinos are located on indigenous land roughly 130 miles to the west of Casper.

 In 2016, there were discussions about the state’s lawmakers reviewing their gaming industry, which would include online gambling.
-However, no bills were ever brought to the table and online betting has continued to remain illegal in Wyoming.
+However, no bills were ever brought to the table, so online betting continued to remain illegal in Wyoming.

-Wyoming has loosened some of their gaming laws in recent years, with the most notable exception coming in 2013 with the introduction of the state lottery.
+Wyoming has loosened some of its gaming laws in recent years, with the most notable exception coming in 2013 with the introduction of the state lottery.

 While the fact that it took so long for them to introduce a state lottery may seem like a bad omen for the future of legalized sports betting, it may be a sign that state lawmakers are more inclined to introducing gambling-based activities than in previous years.